To practice using the patterns for integer and string type variables in Go.

 declared with.
 A string can only be assigned the value of another string.

 A number can only be assigned the value of another number.

 The previous value of the variable is replaced by the new value.

 There are 7 mistakes in this program.
 The mistakes are:

-long sidein the variable declaration is illegal because it contains a space.
+long sideis illegal because it contains a space.
 Lines 19, 21 and 25 use the correct and intended spelling

 shortsidehas not been defined.
-This is a typing error of the correct variable name
+This is a miss typing of the variable name

-areais declared on line 9 to be a string.
+areais a declared on line 9 to be a string.
 But the value of the expression

 short_side * long_sideis an integer number.
 The mistake is actually on line 9.